kkong99/Twitter1/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+- I had a lot of trouble at the start of the project.
+I hit road blocks with the table view and understanding the APIManager functions and implementing them.

 ### Starter project
 The starter project can be found in the `starter-project` tag.
 Download and run `pod install`.